ansys/pysam-sysml2/doc/source/contrib.rst

     pre-commit install

-Once installed, the hooks run automatically on ``git commit``.
-The pre-commit configuration is defined in ``.pre-commit-config.yaml``.
+Once installed, the hooks run automatically when you run the ``git commit`` command.
+The pre-commit configuration is defined in the ``.pre-commit-config.yaml`` file.

 To manually run all pre-commit hooks on all files: